Technical Overview & Methodology

 • HKL Basis Size: Number of simple HKLs to use for the search (Defaults: Ortho 300, Mono 100, Tri 40).

-• Peaks to Combine: Number of observed peaks to use for combinations (Defaults: Ortho 7, Mono 7, Tri 9).
+• Peaks to Combine: Number of observed peaks used to form combinations (Defaults: Ortho 7, Mono 7, Tri 9).

 • Leave these at their defaults unless you have trouble finding a solution.

 6. Start indexing.
 Click Start Indexing.
-Progress is shown on the main bar.
+Progress is shown on the main progress bar.

 7. Inspect solutions.
 On the Solutions tab: